 Committed to Excellence

-Thursday, July 18 at 10:45 a.m. - Toddler Story at UP Public Library.
+Thursday, September 24 at 10:45 a.m. - Virtual Toddler Story - UP Public Library

-Friday, July 19 at 10:45 a.m. - Baby Story Time at UP Public Library.
+Friday, September 25 at 10:45 a.m. - Virtual Baby Story Time.

-Tuesday, August 6, 2019 - City Council Meeting
+Tuesday, October 6, 2020 - City Council Meeting

-You may plead Not Guilty in open court and request a jury or bench trial (judge trial).
+You may plead Not Guilty in open court or by mail and request a jury or bench trial (judge trial).
 When requesting a bench trial, you waive your right to a jury trial.
 Clerks will set a trial date and notify the arresting officer.
 The Judge must remain impartial; therefore you may not discuss details pertaining to your case with the Judge until the trial date.
 However, you may speak with the City Prosecutor regarding your options.
 In the event you are found guilty, you may not request defensive driving or deferred disposition.
 The guilty verdict will simply appear as a conviction on your record.
 Once judgment is entered, if you wish to appeal the judgment, you will have ten days to file an appropriate appeal bond.